Rahulbaran/node-api/README.md

 # node-api

-It is a simple node API which has been created using vanilla NodeJS🧑
+A simple node API which has been created using vanilla NodeJS🧑.
+The api can be used to make `GET` & `POST` requests.